Concave tents: a new tool for constructing concave reformulations of a large class of nonconvex optimization problems: A versatile class of functions

 \begin{asm} The objective function $f$ can be written as

 for a closed proper concave function $h$, a compact convex nonempty set $\UU\subseteq\R^q$, matrices $\Ab\in\SS^n,\ \Bb\in\R^{q\times n},\ \Cb\in\SS^q$ and vectors $\a\in\R^n,\ \cc\in\R^q$. \end{asm}

 Let us briefly discuss the versatility of this class of functions.
-Firstly, by \cite[Theorem 12.1.]{rockafellar_convex_2015} any closed, convex function can be written as a pointwise supremum of linear functions so that \cref{asm:CompactU} excludes convex functions that are not closed, which play a minor role in convex optimization anyway.
-From the convex conjugate of $f$ given by $f^*(\u) = \sup_{\x\in\R^n}\lrbr{\u\T\x - f(\x)}$ we get its biconjugate characterization
+Firstly, note that the supremum term is always a closed convex function of $\x$ since it is the pointwise supremum of functions that are linear in $\x$.
+Indeed, by \cite[Theorem 12.1.]{rockafellar_convex_2015} any closed, convex function can be written as a pointwise supremum of linear functions so that \cref{asm:CompactU} excludes convex functions that are not closed, which play a minor role in convex optimization anyway.
+This also might give the appearance that including the term $\u\T\Cb\u$ is spurious, however, some convex functions are naturally given is in this form, e.g., those that appear in robust optimization as discussed shortly.

+For an arbitrary closed convex function $c$, we can often recover a representation that conforms with \cref{asm:CompactU}.
+From the convex conjugate of a convex function $c$ given by $c^*(\u) = \sup_{\x\in\R^n}\lrbr{\u\T\x - c(\x)}$ we get its biconjugate characterization

-which is of the required form.
-However, the set $\UU$ as defined above is not compact since $u_0$ is not constrained from above and even if it were, the effective domain of $f^*$ may be unbounded.
-We address this issue in greater detail in \cref{apx:RegularizingConveFunctions}, where we will show how to replace $f$ by surrogate function, the Pasch-Hausdorff envelope, that agrees with $f$ on $\XX$ and conforms with \cref{asm:CompactU}.
-Consequently, our model encompasses many instances of difference-of-convex optimization.
-Note, that the supremum term itself is not necessarily convex unless $\Ab$ and $\Cb$ are positive semidefinite.
+so that $f(\x) \coloneqq h(\x) + \x\T\Ab\x+2\a\T\x + c(\x)$ can be rewritten in the required form.
+However, the set $\UU$ as defined above is not compact since $u_0$ is not constrained from above and even if it were, the effective domain of $c^*$ may be unbounded.
+We address this issue in greater detail in \cref{apx:RegularizingConveFunctions}, where we will show how to replace $c$ by surrogate function, the Pasch-Hausdorff envelope, that agrees with $f$ on $\XX$ and conforms with \cref{asm:CompactU}.
+Consequently, the model in \cref{asm:CompactU} encompasses many instances of difference-of-convex optimization.

 The second source of minimization problems where the functions conform with \cref{asm:CompactU} stems from robust optimization especially robust optimization with quadratic indices.
 In such models, $\u$ would take the role of the uncertainty parameter and $\UU$ the role of the uncertainty set.
 The special case $f(\x)\coloneqq \sup_{\u \in \UU} \lrbr{(\a+\Bb\T\u)\x+ \cc\T\u}$ is the standard worst-case evaluation in robust linear optimization (see e.g. \cite{ben-tal_robust_2009}).
 Examples of robust optimization models where the uncertainty parameter appears quadratically are given by adjustable robust optimization under quadratic decision rules or under affine decision rules but with uncertain recourse and by robust quadratic optimization (see e.g.\ \cite{ben-tal_adjustable_2004} and \cite{bomze_optimization_2023} and references therein).